 Some budding audiophiles look at building a car stereo as an "all or nothing" proposition.
 They make a wish list, look at the total cost, get nervous, and do nothing.
 It doesn't have to be that way, though.
 Installing a system in stages improves your sound without breaking the bank.

-Robert Ferency-Viars, Video Guest
+Robert Ferency-Viars, Video Team

 In this video we listen to two different Kenwood bass systems.
 It's hard to hear the difference over the Internet, but it was easy to hear it in real life.
 The Kenwood trainer helps describe that difference and why it can be worth it to spend a little more sometimes.